leonardoserra/travel_info_generator/README.md

 ---

 ## How to use it:
-Just fill the fields and select the output format.
+Just fill the fields, select the output format and press `Generate Report`.

 ![interface_1](./screenshots/interface_1.png)
 ![interface_2](./screenshots/interface_2.png)

 > This will generate a file called `Valencia.md` in the `/reports` folder.
 Like this:

 ![generated](./screenshots/generated.png)